open-mmlab/mmocr/docs/en/training.md

 ## Training on a Single GPU

-You can use `tools/train.py` to train a model on a single machine with CPU and optionally GPU.
+You can use `tools/train.py` to train a model on a single machine with a CPU and optionally a GPU.

 Here is the full usage of the script: